Saker233/Automotive_Android/Embedded_Linux_Tasks/Task_9_init_Program_and_SystemV/README.md

-# Starting Up -The init Program
+# Starting Up - The init Program

 Now we have finally started our kernel and the rootfs and accessed a shell